GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 - create a folder in the right `tests` hierarchy where specific test files will be hosted
 - define `tfvars` files each with a specific variable configuration to test
-- define `yaml` files with the plan and output results you want to test
+- define `yaml` "inventory" files with the plan and output results you want to test
 - declare which of these files need to be run as tests in a `tftest.yaml` file

 Let's go through each step in succession, assuming you are testing the new `net-glb` module.

-First create a new folder under `tests/modules` replacing any dhash in the module name with underscores.
+First create a new folder under `tests/modules` replacing any dash in the module name with underscores.
 You also need to create an empty `__init__.py` file in it, since the folder represents a package from the point of view of `pytest`.
 Note that if you were testing a blueprint the folder would go in `tests/blueprints`.

 ```bash
 mkdir tests/modules/net_glb